THE INDEPENDENT VOTING SYSTEM

 - The system can have a way to eliminate nonlegislative offices built into it.

-- Congress uses it for its internal votes.
+- Congress uses it for its internal votes (sort of).

 Play with the various voting systems